 - Local, State, and National dues are collected by local associations.

 Under the dues formula, the DR pays a total dues obligation based on number of licensees in the firm, but gets a credit against the amount due for each individual licensee who chooses to individually hold REALTOR® membership.
 The licensees that choose to hold REALTOR® membership pay their dues individually to the association.

 In addition, the local and state associations may collect an application or initiation fee.
 Assessments are another fee that some association may use to pay for special projects such as a new building.
 Currently, HRRA and VAR do not charge any assessments, however, NAR does.
 NAR charges each member a consumer awareness assessment fee of $35.
 This funds a nationwide consumer advertising campaign that includes TV network and cable ads highlighting the value a REALTOR® brings to a transaction and stressing the importance of using a REALTOR®.
 Note that the entire $35 portion of dues related to public awareness qualifies as deductible dues.

 For 2022, with NAR dues at $150 per member, NAR computes 38%, or $57, to be nondeductible for income tax purposes due to NAR’s lobbying efforts.

 Each month a portion of a new member’s dues are pro-rated.
 HRRA does not charge a new member for the month he/she joins.

 To download the new member 2022 dues matrix which displays a break-out of the dues and application fees collected click here.

 Your agent will need to select if he/she would like to enroll in the payment plan or pay in full.

-Total New Member Dues for 2021 by month if paid in full at the time of joining:
+Total New Member Dues (application fees included) for 2022 by month if paid in full at the time of joining: